TheLabyrinthOfLife/TheLabyrinthOfLife/README.md

 *❛❛'Cause I'm just a girl, I'd rather not be*
 *'cause they won't let me drive late at night.❜❜*

 *❛❛I'm just a girl.
 I'm just a girl in the world.
-That's all that you'll let me be❜* ∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────
+That's all that you'll let me be.❜❜* ∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────✧₊∘∘₊✧─────